andrewmoise/grits/README.md

 To set the thing up is actually pretty complex, with a bunch of different modules and config elements involved.
 For now, what's recommended is to do a testbed network.

 First, add an NS record indicating that anything under `cache.(your hostname)` is going to be served by the nameserver at your host's IP address.
-We're authenticating proxies via TLS and DNS, no different than any other web server, which means this is the simplest way to do it from the mirror-operator's and the browser's perspective.
+We're authenticating mirrors via TLS and DNS, no different than any other web server, which means this is the simplest way to do it from the mirror-operator's and the browser's perspective.

 Next, create a port redirect so our local little DNS server can run.